propensive/kaleidoscope/doc/features.md

 - pattern match strings against regular expressions
-- regular expressions can be written inline in patterns
+- regular expressions can be written inline in patterns, anywhere a string could match
-- extraction of capturing groups in patterns
+- direct extraction of capturing groups in patterns
-- typed extraction (into `List`s or `Option`s) of variable-length capturing groups
+- typed extraction (into `List`s or [Vacuous](https://github.com/propensive/vacuous/) `Optional`s) of variable-length capturing groups
-- static verification of regular expression syntax
+- static checking of regular expression syntax
 - simpler "glob" syntax is also provided